Carlo Cudicini: Tottenham Hotspur

-2010–11

 On 25 August 2010, Cudicini saw his first official action for the club in nearly a year as a half-time replacement for the injured Gomes in the second leg of Tottenham's UEFA Champions League play-off round tie against Young Boys of Switzerland.
-Three days later, he started against Wigan Athletic in the Premier League at White Hart Lane but was criticised for conceding the Latics' winning goal scored by Hugo Rodallega.
-Despite putting in some consistently good performances for Spurs, he was again benched in favour of Gomes for the Champions League group stage match against Twente on 29 September.
-He was an eighth-minute replacement for Luka Modrić after Gomes' sending-off against Internazionale on 20 October, but was powerless to stop the defending Champions League winners from scoring three times in a 4–3 loss at the San Siro.
-He went on to play in the return match on 2 November at White Hart Lane as Spurs earned a famous 3–1 victory.
-On 10 May 2011, Cudicini gave a very solid performance against Manchester City at Eastlands.
-He made two good saves to deny City a winning goal, but Tottenham still lost 1–0 through an own goal from Peter Crouch.
+He was an eighth-minute replacement for Luka Modrić after Gomes' sending-off against Inter Milan on 20 October, in a 4–3 loss to the reigning European champions at the San Siro.
+He went on to play in the return match on 2 November at White Hart Lane as Spurs earned a 3–1 victory.

-2011–12

 Following the signing of Brad Friedel from Aston Villa on a free transfer, Cudicini again continued to act as back-up goalkeeper with previous first-choice goalkeeper Heurelho Gomes relegated to third-choice.
 Cudicini was, however, used as first choice goalkeeper during Tottenham's Europa League matches, making his first start of the season against PAOK in a 0–0 draw.
 During the match, Cudicini let in an Alves Lino penalty, but Lino was asked to retake the penalty and subsequently missed.
 Cudicini also played in the 2012 FA Cup semi-final against former club Chelsea.

-2012–13

 Cudicini started the season second choice to Friedel, but after the addition of Hugo Lloris to the squad, Cudicini was limited to the role as the back-up goalkeeper in Tottenham's Europa League campaign.
-His final appearance for the club was in a 0–3 win against Carlisle United at Brunton Park in a third round League Cup tie on the 26th of September 2012.
+His final appearance for the club was in a 0–3 win against Carlisle United at Brunton Park in a third round League Cup tie on 26 September 2012.